 Cumberland Law Review publishes two issues a year, with individual issues averaging between 250 and 350 pages.
 As may be seen from a quick look through any of its volumes, each issue consists of tributes, articles, essays, notes and comments.

-Complete the following form and send to Cumberland Law Review, Cumberland School of Law, Samford University, 800 Lakeshore Drive, Birmingham, Alabama 35229.
-The form information may also be e-mailed to email@example.com.
+If you prefer to mail a check, send to: Cumberland Law Review, Cumberland School of Law of Samford University, 800 Lakeshore Drive, Birmingham, AL 35229.

 Students who have completed at least 30 academic credits within their first year may become eligible for Review membership after meeting several requirements.
 First, the student must be ranked in the top fifteen percent of the freshman class as determined at the end of the spring semester.
 Students in this category will be invited to participate in the Review's Candidates Program.
 In addition, the student must satisfactorily complete the Candidates Program in order to be offered membership on the Review.